bc-marine-canvas/bc-marine-canvas/content/care-and-upkeep/products.md

   alt: A bottle of IMAR Strataglass cleaner
 ---

-Dirt, fingerprints, smudges, and mildew are an unavoidable part of boating.
-Sooner or later, someone will brush up against a window panel or stand on a seat cushion.
-Restoring your canvas and upholstery to pristine condition is easy, as long as you select reliable, safe cleaning products.
+Keeping your canvas and upholstery in pristine condition is easy, just as long as you use reliable and safe cleaning products.

 <!--more-->

 ## IMAR Strataglass Cleaner (#301)

-Strataglass in particular is tricky to clean.
 Vinyl windows can be harmed and even permanently damaged by products like sunscreen, bug spray, canvas conditioners, and so on.
-To avoid permanent damage, we exclusively recommend IMAR Strataglass Cleaner #301.
+To avoid permanent damage, we recommend taking caution when handling your vinyl windows.
+When it comes to cleaning, we exclusively recommend IMAR Strataglass Cleaner #301.

-When it comes to cleaners, we advise caution.
-It's generally a good idea to test any cleaners, polishes, or similar products in a small, discreet area before proceeding with a full application.

 ## Frame Sox